atrettel/wosp/README.md

     A_Study_in_Scarlet.txt:2264:killed him without leaving any mark.
 The night was so wet that no one was about, so Charpentier dragged the body of his victim into the empty house.
 As

 Wosp's query language is designed to be expressive like this.
-It is designed for advanced users who want power and the ability to express complicated searches with precision.
+It is designed for advanced users who want power and precision.

 Wosp also supports negated proximity operators (`NOT WITH`, etc.).
-These are useful on occasion but in general are mostly useful for limiting overly broad searches.
+These are useful on occasion but I often avoid them unless I have a compelling reason to use them.

 -------------------------------------------------------------------------------